tsetliff/web-app-framework/README.md

 # Web Application Framework
 A tiny PHP web application framework.

 I had some issues with other frameworks, so this was just intended to be a demo of implemented solutions.
-A few other people and I are each writing our own minimalist solution to building a simple web apps just for comparison.
+A few other people and I are each writing our own minimalist web app solution just for the exercize of having done so.

 ## Keeping it simple
 I think that everyone has their own idea of simple.
-In reality simple tends to be what we know or what helps us acomplish our goals with as little work as possible.
 In this case I want to accomplish the design goals under "what this framework has", so if you like those goals then this is the shortest path I could find to those features.
+If you don't need those features then there are simpler options.

 ## What this framework has - Design goals
 * MVC style framework.